sarah-thomens/date-night-marietta/README.md

 * Install all project dependencies with `npm install -g create-react-app`
 * Start the development server with `npm start`

+To Run ServiceWorker:
+* The service worker was included with the react build.
+* This service worker will only run in build mode.
+* To work:
+	1. `npm run build` - to run the project from a build
+	2. `npm install -g serve` (might have to use sudo for this) - to install a global server
+	3. `serve -s build` - to run said server

 ## Project To-Do's
 ###### Map
 - [x] Get Google Maps API Key